Code-Institute-Submissions/ms1_d_r_plastering/README.md

         * **git add**   ------ to stage files ready to commit.
         * **git commit -m " "**  ------ to commit the files.
         * **git push** ------ to push the files to the master branch of the GitHub repo.

+    * NOTE : commit text on this project was written in 'past tense' up until 4th November 2020.
+    * All future commits from 4th November date are written in present tense - following action suggested by my mentor.

 ### Hosting on GitHub Pages